 Lidia Yuknavitch is the author of The Book of Joan new from Harper.

 Her national bestselling novel The Small Backs of Children was the winner of the 2016 Oregon Book Award's Ken Kesey Award for Fiction as well as the Reader's Choice Award.
-The Misfit's Manifesto, a book spawned from her Ted Talk The Beauty of Being A Misfit, is forthcoming in the fall of 2017.
+The Misfit's Manifesto, a book spawned from her Ted Talk The Beauty of Being A Misfit, was recently released.
 Her widely acclaimed memoir The Chronology of Water was a finalist for a PEN Center USA Award for creative nonfiction and winner of a PNBA Award and the Oregon Book Award Reader's Choice.
 She also wrote the novel Dora: A Headcase and and a critical book on war and narrative, Allegories Of Violence.